Fusion of heterogeneous data for robust degradation prognostics: Numerical implementations

 \subsection{Numerical tools and reproductibility}

 For numerical applications, this paper presents two models of degradation prognostics: \begin{itemize} \item \emph{Paris-Erdogan's law for crack growth}: An empirical model widely used in fracture mechanics to predict the rate of crack propagation in materials under cyclic loading.
 The model relates the crack growth rate to the range of the stress intensity factor and is parameterized by material constants and loading conditions.
-It serves as a benchmark for prognostics and Bayesian model updating. \item \emph{Clogging simulation model for steam generators (THYC-Puffer-DEPO code)}: An industrial multiphysics simulation code developed by EDF R\&D for predicting the clogging kinetics in steam generators of pressurized water nuclear reactors.
-The model incorporates thermohydraulic, chemical, and particulate transport phenomena, and is used to forecast the evolution of clogging over the operational lifetime of the asset. \end{itemize} The methodology and numerical experiments described in this paper are fully reproducible.
+It serves as a benchmark for prognostics and we use it to test our BMU step of the methodology. \item \emph{Clogging simulation model for steam generators (THYC-Puffer-DEPO code)}: An industrial multiphysics simulation code developed by EDF R\&D for predicting the clogging kinetics in steam generators of pressurized water nuclear reactors.
+The model incorporates thermohydraulic, chemical, and particulate transport phenomena, and is used to forecast the evolution of clogging over the operational lifetime of the asset.
+We use this test-case to showcase the applicability of the full methodology, including the smoothing step. \end{itemize} The methodology and numerical experiments described in this paper are fully reproducible.
 All code and application results are available in the following GitHub repository:

-We use an optimized version of the RWMH code implemented in the OpenTURNS Python library \cite{baudin2017}, based on the Adaptive Metropolis algorithm to automatically tune the parameters of the Markov chain.
+We use an optimized version of the RWMH code implemented in the OpenTURNS Python library \citep{baudin2017}, based on the Adaptive Metropolis algorithm to automatically tune the parameters of the Markov chain.
 It is also implemented in C++, allowing to have similar execution times to state of the art MCMC software such as STAN or JAGS.